 Any change, by definition, is something different from what we had or did before.
 Why not change with the attitude of making significant improvements in our lives?

-If you are going to change, instead of just eliminating bad habits, why not replace them with better habits that support your long term dreams for a fantastic life for yourself and your loved one?
+If you are going to change, instead of just eliminating bad habits, why not replace them with better habits that support your long-term dreams for a fantastic life for yourself and your loved one?

 Change does take time, but it is worth it if we are willing to invest time and effort into our personal growth and development to create the future life we desire.
 Do you have unfulfilled dreams and desires that you would like to see come ‘alive?’
 Everything is possible for us.
-We have magnificent minds, but sadly most of us are not utilizing their potential!
+We have magnificent minds, but sadly most of us are not utilizing our potential!
 Are you one of them?